Homotopical Intersection Theory, III: multi-relative intersection problems: Introduction

 In \cite{KW1} we considered the problem of deforming a map $f\: P \to N$ between compact smooth manifolds off a compact smooth submanifold $Q\subset N$.
-This was called an {\it intersection problem} in \cite{KW1}.
-We obtained there an obstruction $\chi(f)$ residing in a normal bordism group $\Omega_0(X;\xi)$ whose vanishing is necessary for finding such a deformation.
-In a certain metastable range of dimensions, $\chi(f)$ was shown to be the total obstruction.
-The goal of this paper is to extend these ideas to the multi-relative setting.
+This was called an {\it intersection problem}.
+We obtained an obstruction $\chi(f)$ residing in a normal bordism group $\Omega_0(X;\xi)$.
+The vanishing of the obstruction is necessary for finding such a deformation.
+One of the main results of \cite{KW1} was that in a certain metastable range of dimensions, $\chi(f)$ is a complete obstruction to finding a homotopy from $f$ to a map having disjoint image from $Q$.
+The goal of the current paper is to extend these ideas to the multi-relative setting.